vantri1010/youtube-uploader/README.markdown

 ## Overview

 This Python script (`grok.py`) automates uploading videos to YouTube, organizing them into a playlist, and managing upload progress to avoid duplicates.
 It uses the YouTube Data API to authenticate, upload videos, add them to a playlist, and optionally upload captions (SRT files).
-The script tracks progress in a JSON log file (`upload_log.json`), ensuring it resumes from where it left off, even after interruptions like quota limits.
+The script tracks progress by pre-fetching all uploaded videos in current playlist, ensuring it resumes from where it left off, even after interruptions like quota limits.

 ### Features